 Zimbabwe is a landlocked, low-income, food deficit country in Southern Africa.
-In 2019, more than 2.4 million people face food insecurity at the peak of the lean season, as poor rains and erratic weather patterns have a negative impact on crop harvests and livelihood prospects.
-Current projections point to a possibly even higher number at risk if the cropping season remains below normal.
+In 2019, nearly 5.3 million people face food insecurity at the peak of the lean season, as poor rains and erratic weather patterns have a negative impact on crop harvests and livelihood prospects.

 In Zimbabwe, the World Food Programme (WFP) is supporting the Government to address the root causes of vulnerability through activities that strengthen safety nets and build resilience, while also providing life-saving humanitarian assistance to the most vulnerable people, including refugees, during severe seasonal shocks.

 WFP is contributing to the Zimbabwean Government’s efforts towards achieving Sustainable Development Goal (SDG) 2 on ending hunger, and SDG 17 on global partnerships.
 To this end, WFP is strengthening and forging new partnerships with government, NGOs, academia, donors, private sector, UN agencies and communities.

 Innovative programmes are needed to end hunger at scale in Zimbabwe.
 WFP will continue developing and implementing innovations in analysis and mapping, technology and systems, emergency preparedness, supply chain and delivery choices.
 Examples include SCOPE – a beneficiary management and transfer mechanism which can potentially serve as a social protection single registry – and the R4 Rural Resilience Initiative – which builds climate adaptation and insurance into safety nets.